10 Things To Consider When Maintaining Your Office Hardware

 - The Provision and Use of Work Equipment Regulation (PUWER) is a set of guidelines that every Office Manager should be aware of.
 This government health and safety framework outlines the necessity for office hardware to be ‘safe for use, maintained in a safe condition and inspected to ensure it is correctly installed and does not subsequently deteriorate’.

-If you are looking for a professional, reliable cleaning company for your business in London, Essex or Hertfordshire, Swift Office Cleaning Services offers a range of excellent value services including specialist office equipment cleaning.
+Swift Office Cleaning Services offers a range of excellent value services including specialist office equipment cleaning.